 On the 18th they traveled five miles, and encamped.
 Mr. Stanton became snow-blind during the day, and fell back, but came up after they had been in camp an hour.

 Six miles would have brought the snowshoers through Summit Valley, south of present Old Highway 40,and along the ridge to present Cascade Lake.
-Today this section of the Emigrant Trail is part of the Royal Gorge Cross Country Ski Area, and the groomed trail is stilled called Emigrant Trail.
+Today this section of the Emigrant Trail is part of the Royal Gorge Cross Country Ski Area, and the groomed trail is still called Emigrant Trail.
 It leads from the upper end of Summit Valley across Soda Springs Road and along the County Road to a warming hut just above Cascade Lake.

 Saturday, December 19, 1846